Kylyssa Shay was homeless for over a year in her youth; it lead her to become a homelessness activist. She thinks

-Menstruating homeless women find themselves with a nasty joke of a math story problem, and it has no correct answer, only slightly less wrong ones, often when they're in no state of mind to make good choices even if there were any.
+Menstruating homeless people find themselves with a nasty joke of a math story problem, and it has no correct answer, only slightly less wrong ones, often when they're in no state of mind to make good choices even if there were any.

 I'll admit, I considered shoplifting tampons when I was homeless, and the math didn't work at all with less than a dollar in my pocket, but I could imagine all too well how upsetting it would be to be arrested for stealing tampons.

 Homeless People Have Limited Wardrobes

 If you get a bit of red on your designated period panties, you can change into another pair and spray the dirty ones with stain remover or even toss them in the sink for a wash.
-But a homeless woman will quickly run out of changes of whatever item of clothing gets stained if she has to carry all her possessions around with her.
+But a homeless individual will quickly run out of changes of whatever item of clothing gets stained if they to carry all their possessions around with them.

 Those little period accidents are a lot less frequent when you have access to enough pads or tampons to change them as often as needed.

 Lack of Sleep and Rough Sleeping Increases Cramping, Pain, Fatigue and Headaches

-A homed woman can go to bed at night with a heating pad or hot water bottle and an overnight pad with wings stuck in her most comfy granny-panties.
-She can take a Pamprin, maybe have a cup of hot tea and a nibble of dark chocolate, and go off to sleep in comfort in her favorite jammies.
+A homed person can go to bed at night with a heating pad or hot water bottle and an overnight pad with wings stuck in their comfy period panties.
+They can take a Pamprin, maybe have a cup of hot tea and a nibble of dark chocolate, and go off to sleep in comfort in thei favorite jammies.